pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         .. versionadded:: 0.4

         Encrypt data using the public key.
+The resulting ciphertext can only be decrypted with the private key.

         :param bytes plaintext: The plaintext to encrypt.